Gio-F/hangman/README.md

 Requirements : Python 3

 # Usage
-In the terminal, go to the hangman directory and run command "python main.py"
+To start or restart a game, in the terminal, go to the hangman directory and run command "python main.py"

 # ToDo
 - Add annotations